 In summary, God’s moral law shows everyone their desperate need for Christ’s perfect righteousness (Rom.
 10:4), while at the same time urging justified believers to live a life of thankful obedience (1 Thes.
 4:1-8; 2 Cor.
 7:1).

 As Reformed Presbyterians, we readily affirm our Larger Catechism‘s helpful exposition of the moral law (Questions 91-150).
-To learn more about the fourth commandment and our duty to keep the Sabbath (or “Lord’s Day”) holy, consider the following two sermons:
+To learn more about the fourth commandment and our duty to keep the Sabbath (or “Lord’s Day”) holy, click HERE.

 MORE THAN A LIST OF RULES — God has given us His moral law as our only authoritative rule of life and conduct.
 However, this fact must never be divorced from our intimate relationship to Him in the person of His Son, Jesus Christ.
 Nor should we overlook our utter dependance upon the sanctifying power of the Holy Spirit, by whom the Lord writes His law on our hearts.

 As those who have been justified by faith in Christ and who are being sanctified by His Spirit, the Scriptures refer to us as:

 - Adopted children of God, who are being conformed to the image of our Heavenly Father’s holy character (Matt.
 5:48; Eph.
 4:24; 1 Pet.
 1:16; 2 Pet.
 1:4; 1 John 4:7-8; 5:1-2);